Crypto Payments, Educational, Getting Started, Tutorials

 Payment buttons

-Payment button is a simple solution to accept cryptocurrency payments, yet fairly customizable.
+Payment button is a simple solution to accept cryptocurrency as payments, yet fairly customizable.
 It is as easy as copying and pasting one line of code into your website.
 To some degree, you can also adjust the button’s function according to your personal needs.

 For example, you can set up a button to charge only one amount.
 In other cases, the button can include a slide that allows choosing minimum and maximum payment amounts.
 It is also possible to make a list of buttons with several fixed amounts to choose from.